gowenrw/84_Badge/docs/eda_3.md

 With most of the components in the corner done I focused on placing the LEDs next.

-I had three different colors of LEDs grouped in different quantities to serve different purposed.
+I had three different colors of LEDs grouped in different quantities to serve different purposes.
 So, I had to match up the exact LED I wanted in each place within the artwork of the board.

 In some cases this was easy to do.